JabRef/jabref/docs/adr/0012-handle-different-bibEntry-formats-of-fetchers.md

 * Good, because fetchers do not have to think about conversion (Separation of concers)
 * Good, because no other code that currently relies on fetchers has to do the conversion
-* Good, because this layer can be used for any kind of import to handle all conversion steps (not only format)
+* Good, because this layer can be used for any kind of import to handle all conversion steps (not only format).
+[As described here (comment)](https://github.com/JabRef/jabref/pull/6687)
+* Good, because this layer can easily be extended if the import procedure changes
 * Bad, because this requires a lot of code changes
 * Bad, because this has to be tested extensively